xencon/csr/README.md

 and which together make up a complete deployment of the cloud infrastructure, application platform and mobile application.

-Please refer to the [Critical Systems Reconciliation](https://docs.google.com/spreadsheets/d/1gzs2w-LGdzIi3_5Svzx3V4TMrq8kxnsLZLl0c8VeA1A/edit?ts=5d66d0b1#gid=0) spreadsheet for a complete list of the systems and test descriptions.

 ### Approach
 Test coverage is the main priority of any CSR effort.
 Once the api has been studied and the appropriate tool or tools have been selected the test cases